Plans, coordinates and develops methodologies related to the actuarial analysis of Medical Costs for the Alliance, with duties including but not

 Life insurance actuaries help develop annuity and life insurance policies for individuals and groups by estimating, on the basis of risk factors such as age, gender, and tobacco use, how long someone is expected to live.

-The industries that employed the most actuaries in 2012 were as follows:
+Actuaries held about 24,600 jobs in 2014.
+The industries that employed the most actuaries were as follows:

-Most actuaries worked full time, and about 3 out of 10 worked more than 40 hours per week in 2012.
+Most actuaries work full time, and about 1 in 4 worked more than 40 hours per week in 2014.

 Get the education you need: Find schools for Actuaries near you!